 Anger and Divorce

 If you are going through a separation or divorce and those two words have no connection, you are an exception.
 Some people claim to have separated civilly and never exchanged an angry word with their Ex in the process.
-I would suggest that there is unstated emotional business if that is the case.
+But these instances are the exception, not the rule.

 Nardella fire-8837_640-min.jpg

 If your anger rapidly escalated after the separation, you are in good company.
 This seems counter-intuitive, since you are no longer together with your Ex.
-It adds to your stress in every interaction with your former partner - who is also flaming with rage.
+And yet, it seems, every time you receive a text, an email, or a voice mail - or heaven forbid you have to go to Court - there is anger.
+It adds to stress in every interaction with your former partner - who is also flaming with rage.
 Unleashing your anger may feel good in the moment at least some of the time.
 Other times, even if you feel justified as to the basis for your blow up, you may later regret your seeming lack of self-control if there are unintended consequences.
+Working with a skilled mental health professional to process your feelings of rage and fine individualized strategies for releasing your anger can lend invaluable support in the divorce process.

-Getting a grip on your anger is critical if you are finding yourself engaged in a custody battle.
-I believe the grief that many parents experience in not seeing their children every day fuels many high conflict divorces.
-It is just so very hard not to be able to be there for all those little moments - maybe even ones that you complained about before.
+Getting a grip on your anger is critical to your recovery, especially if you are engaged in a custody battle.
+The grief that parents experience in not seeing their children every day fuels many high conflict divorces; it is just so very hard not to be able to be there for all those little moments - maybe even ones that you complained about before.
 The silence of your house without the kids is deafening.
 The legal system will pit you against your former partner as “the opposition.”
 This is potentially a bloody, very expensive and seemingly never-ending war.
 And your anger will fuel the combat if you let it.

 Apart from the expense and prolonged conflict, the collateral damage to expressing your rage through the legal system is the children.
 An inability to lay your sword down and think clearly for the children’s well-being and best interest, rather than out of spite or in vengeance against your former partner, compounds your suffering.
 This path will not help you heal and move on to a new life, with maybe a new love.